 Blasting – It’s not scary at all

 Contractually and legally there are multiple steps that are put in place before, during, and after the blast.
-While some might think chipping the rock is less disruptive, the reality is that process can take longer, can create more damage, and can even cause more sustained noise than blasting.
-Unlike days upon days of chipping, blasting is one, finite loud moment.
+While some might think chipping the rock is less disruptive, the reality is that process can take longer, can potentially create more damage, and can even cause more sustained noise than blasting.
+Unlike days upon days of chipping, blasting is completed one, finite moment.

 While it can be a little unnerving to think about blasting rock near your home or business, our hope is this post gives you peace of mind.
-Should you find a letter in your own mailbox one day, don’t be alarmed.
+Should you find a pre-blast notification letter in your own mailbox one day, don’t be alarmed.
 Blasting is not scary at all!
 It is a planned, methodical event handled and conducted by professionals you can trust – just like us.